Business Loans

 Table of Contents

 The cost to lease gym equipment will depend on how much equipment you plan to lease, the brand of equipment, and the type of machines.
-It might also be impacted by personal factors, such as your personal credit score and borrowing history.
+It might also be impacted by personal factors, such as your credit score and borrowing history.

-Depending on the size of your gym, you probably need to acquire at least $30,000 worth of new equipment.
+Depending on the size of your gym, you likely need to acquire at least $30,000 worth of new equipment.
 And while the final numbers will depend on your credit score, you could be able to lease $30,000 worth of equipment for roughly $1,000 to $2,000 per month—perhaps even less.

-Details of Cost
+Details of cost.

 While the obvious benefit to buying gym equipment at the outset is owning the equipment, leasing doesn’t require a large infusion of startup capital—a key advantage.
 Additionally, gym equipment can become obsolete fairly quickly, but when you finish repaying a lease, you often get the option to lease new equipment.